ondrap/mapbox-filter/README.md

 The S3 is billed by a access request; in order to minimize access costs, the program automatically creates a file `<name>.mbtile.hashes`.
 When the publishing is complete, copy the file manually to S3 to have the information available later.
-Upon next job restart (regardless if with or without the `-f` option), if the file `name.mbtiles.hashes` exists, only the changed tiles will be uploaded or deleted.
+Upon next job restart (regardless if with or without the `-f` option), you can specify the hash database with the `--hashes-db` parameter; only the changed tiles will be uploaded or deleted.
+A new hashes file will be created.
 This should minimize costs upon country updates, when only a minority of the tiles is changed.

 ## Performance considerations